Rivke Savich Golomb

 As newlyweds the Golombs emigrated to Palestine where Rivke taught from 1931 to 1932 at Mikve Israel and from 1933 to 1939 in the Ben Shemen Youth Village.
 During this time she published articles in Em ve-Yeled (Mother and Child).
 When the Golombs realized that Yiddish had no future in Palestine they decided to go to Winnipeg (Canada) where they were invited to establish a school.
 Rivke taught from 1939 to 1944 at the I. L. Peretz School while also participating in community activities.

-Abraham’s international reputation as a Yiddishist educator led to the couple’s being invited to Mexico, where Abraham Golomb served from 1944 to 1949 as principal of the Colegio Israelita de Mexico, the community’s first private educational institution, founded in 1924.
-Rivke became a teacher at the college.
+Abraham’s international reputation as a Yiddishist educator led to the couple’s being invited to Mexico, where Abraham Golomb served from 1944 to 1949 as principal of the Colegio Israelita de Mexico, Mexico City’s first private and secular Jewish educational institution, founded in 1924.
+Rivke became a teacher at the school.

 Abraham Golomb’s fanatical advocacy of Yiddish and his somewhat bellicose nature led him into numerous conflicts with those who did not share his views.
 He even went so far in his anti-Zionism as to forbid Keren Kayemet (Jewish National Fund) collection boxes to be brought into the school on the grounds that “education should not have any taint of politics.”
-Rivke, who always supported him, argued that zedakah (charity) should be taught as a mitzvah, but that no political party should be its beneficiary.
+Rivke, who always supported him, argued that zedakah (charity) should be taught as a A biblical or rabbinic commandment; also, a good deed.mitzvah, but that no political party should be its beneficiary.